Raphhh/puppy-application/README.md

 Application basic logic:

 - add services
-- specify controllers for all specific request
+- specify controllers for all specific requests
 - manage services and controllers from modules